-Notes: This graph plots the long-term ratio of sales price to basis by state long-term capital gains tax rate.
-The best-of-fit line estimates a 1.1 percentage point increase in price-to-basis ratio per percentage point increase in state capital gains rate.
-Long-term capital gains realization data, including price-to-basis ratios, come from Smith, Zidar and Zwick (2021)'s data on the population of 1099B forms and is weighted by positive realizations in 2016.
+Fig. 7.
+Long-term gains holding period by state capital gains rate.
+This graph plots the holding period in days for long-term gains by state long-term capital gains tax rate.
+The best-of-fit line estimates a 5.7 day increase in holding period per percentage point increase in state capital gains rate.
+Holding period data come from Smith et al. (2021)'s data on the population of 1099-B forms and is weighted by positive realizations in 2016.
 State capital gains rate data in 2016 come from Agersnap and Zidar (2020).
+A color version of this figure is available online.